CounterpartyXCP/Documentation/Basics/FAQ-PaymentChannelsLightning.md

 ### How do payment channels help Counterparty users?

 Previously, individual Counterparty transactions were committed directly to the Bitcoin blockchain.
 This is very secure, but is impacted by Bitcoin’s 10 minute block times and per-transaction fees.
-With payment channels, Counterparty users gain the ability perform certain common actions, such as incrementally swapping XCP for BTC or paying TOKENABC for increased use of a service.
-The benefits of this are especially apparent when the amounts transacted are small.
+With payment channels, Counterparty users gain the ability perform certain actions very rapidly and cheaply, such as incrementally swapping XCP for BTC or paying TOKENABC for increased use of a service.
+The benefits of this are especially apparent when the amounts transacted are small, and/or performed frequently or on an on-going basis.

 ### What are some potential uses for payment channels/micropayments?